Bohemian Diet

 The Bohemian Diet (Český zemský sněm, Böhmischer Landtag) was the parliament of the Kingdom of Bohemia within the Austro-Hungarian Empire between 1861 and Czechoslovak independence in 1918.

 The Diet during the Absolutist Period

-In 1471, the Czech estates elected the Jagiellon Vladislav II as their king.
-In 1500, the Land Assembly approved the Vladislav Land Establishment, named after the king, which gave the Czech lords and peasants an extensive share in political co-decision and is also considered to be the oldest written Czech constitution.
+In 1471, the Bohemian estates elected the Jagiellon Vladislav II as their king.
+In 1500, the Land Assembly approved the Vladislav Land Establishment, named after the king, which gave the Bohemian noblemen an extensive share in political co-decision and is also considered to be the oldest written Czech constitution.